Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 A scheme limited to new electric vehicles skews towards higher earners.
 Access to used EVs through salary sacrifice extends the tax advantages to employees across all salary levels - and typically comes with faster delivery than new car order lead times.

 An employee saving 20–50% on their vehicle through salary sacrifice but paying full rate for home and public charging is leaving money on the table.
-A genuine salary sacrifice solution for charging - deducted from gross salary before tax - extends the pre-tax saving to every mile driven.
+A salary sacrifice solution for charging (deducted from gross salary before tax) extends the pre-tax savings to every mile driven.
 This is materially different from a discounted energy tariff within a single supplier's ecosystem.

 Octopus EV vs The Electric Car Scheme: A Direct Comparison